Swipe650/swipe-conky/README.md

 .config/radiotray-ng is the location for the radiotray-ng config files.
 These include the bookmarks.json and the station bookmark icons for radiotray-ng

-DEPRICATED: .local/share/radiotray is the location for the radiotray app config files.
+DEPRECATED: .local/share/radiotray is the location for the radiotray app config files.
 These include the bookmarks.xml and the station icon art for radiotray